GrahamDumpleton/lab-mod-wsgi-express/workshop/content/exercises/02-installation-using-pip.md

 command: apxs -q INCLUDEDIR
 ```

 When installing mod_wsgi using ``pip``, the ``apxs`` script will not though actually be used to trigger the compilation of the source code for mod_wsgi.
-Instead, all the required compiler flags will be determined through queries run using ``apxs``, but ``pip`` will actually trigger the compilation of the source code and the creation of the compiled Apache module.
+Instead, all the required compiler flags will be determined through queries run using ``apxs``, but ``pip`` will trigger the compilation of the source code and the creation of the compiled Apache module.

 Using ``pip`` to trigger the compilation works because Apache modules and Python extension modules are both shared objects.
 The only difference is how the entrypoint for an Apache module and Python extension module are setup.

-Note that on macOS, Apple removed the ``apxs`` utility and no longer supplies it with the Xcode developer package.
+> NOTE: On macOS, Apple removed the ``apxs`` utility and no longer supplies it with the Xcode developer package.
 It is therefore not possible to build third party Apache modules on macOS in the traditional way.
 When using ``pip`` to install mod_wsgi, tricks are used to determine details about where the system Apache is installed to workaround the absence of ``apxs``.
 It is therefore still possible to install mod_wsgi on macOS using ``pip`` where as the traditional way of building it direct from source code no longer works.